 Stanislaus County continues to partner with Habitat for Humanity whenever possible for the provision of affordable housing within unincorporated areas of the County.
-During Fiscal Year 2011-2012 Habitat for Humanity completed work on two HOME funded projects (one demo/rebuild) and one NSP funded project (demo/rebuild).
+During Fiscal Year 2011-2012 Habitat for Humanity completed work on two (2) demolition and rebuild HOME funded projects.